-Office buildings and Investment Property
+Investment Property

-The fair value of office buildings and investment property as at 31 December 2019 and 31 December 2018 is derived by certain inputs that are not based on observable market data.
+The fair value of investment property as at 31 December 2020 and 31 December 2019 is derived by certain inputs that are not based on observable market data.
 The value of the assets is measured using the market approach or the cost approach.
 The market approach uses prices and other relevant information generated by market transactions involving identical or comparable land and buildings respectively.
 The cost approach reflects the amount that would be required currently to replace the service capacity of the asset.